kosletr/Non-Linear-Control-Systems/README.md

 ### Part B - Control of a Non Linear Robotic System

 This part contains the construction and derivation of a suitable non linear controller as well as the corresponding non linear control analysis to prove system's stability.
-Moreover, in order to approach a realistic scenario, all of the parameters taken place have uncertainties.
+Moreover, in order to approach a more realistic scenario, all of the parameter-values taken place are not exactly known, but have uncertainties.

 ![Robotic_System](https://github.com/kosletr/Non-Linear-Control-Systems/blob/master/Latex/robot.png)